powshayneAI/ai-case-study/README.md

-# character.AI: A Case Study
+# Character.AI: A Case Study

 ### Origin
-Character AI/[character.ai](https://character.ai) is a full stack AGI company that was created in September of 2022, however, it was first introduced on December 5th, 2022 on their personal [blog](https://blog.character.ai).
+Character AI/[Character.AI](https://character.ai) is a full stack AGI company that was created in September of 2022, however, it was first introduced on December 5th, 2022 on their personal [blog](https://blog.character.ai).
 Founded by Noam Shazeer, who created Google's spell checker (Did you mean?), and Daniel de Freitas, who had led development of Meenna and LaMDA.
 Both Shazeer and Freitas were engineers at Google; they left, however, because Google was slow to release AI Chat Innovations.
 It was also said that they both wanted to see if LLMs could engage in open-ended conversations.

 >"We started Character to lead the AI revolution and to bring joy and value to billions of people each step along the way."